Back

 Bachelor of Nursing Science [Pre-Registration]

 Become a nurse with expertise in the delivery of effective nursing care, with a particular focus on rural and remote healthcare needs.
-Communicate with people from diverse cultural backgrounds, and plan and implement contemporary care at both an individual and contemporary level.
+Communicate with people from diverse cultural backgrounds, and plan and implement contemporary care at both an individual and community level.
 Graduates of this program are eligible to apply for Registered Nurse (Division 1) registration with the Nursing and Midwifery Board of Australia.

 #1 in Queensland